salah1976/bitcoin-gnn-leakage-connectivity/Results/tables/README.md

 The threshold selected in the paper is determined exclusively on the validation period (D4) and evaluated on the fully held-out D5–D6 test period.

+### `table comparison_bitfraud_elliptic.csv

+Comparison of connectivity sensitivity between the proposed Bitcoin Fraud benchmark and Elliptic++.
+The table reports the AUC-PR obtained under the standard evaluation protocol and the reduced-connectivity protocol, together with the absolute and relative performance degradation.

+**Columns**

+- `dataset` – Benchmark name (Bitcoin Fraud or Elliptic++).
+- `reduced_AUC_PR` – AUC-PR obtained under the reduced-connectivity evaluation protocol.
+- `standard_AUC_PR` – AUC-PR obtained under the standard evaluation protocol.
+- `delta_AUC_PR` – Absolute difference in AUC-PR between the standard and reduced protocols.
+- `relative_drop_pct` – Relative percentage decrease in AUC-PR from the standard to the reduced protocol.

 ---

 ## Evaluation Protocol